 Flexible Gel Packs

-Flexible gel packs are re-usesable packs of aqueous gel that remain flexible when in the frozen state.
-These packs are used in a variety of applications ranging from food packaging to first aid.
-While the applications can differ greatly, all flexible gel packs contain three main ingredients: water, a freezing point depressant, and a thickener.
+Flexible gel ice packs are reusable packs of aqueous gel that remain flexible when in the frozen state.
+These packs are used to keep things cold in a variety of applications ranging from food packaging and shipping to pain relief and first aid.
+While the applications can differ greatly, all flexible gel ice packs contain three main ingredients: water, a freeze point depressant, and a thickener that ultimately determine their physical properties.

 Thickeners Used in Gel Packs

-There are two main type of thickeners used to make gel for flexible gel packs; superabsorbent polymers and cellulose ethers.
-These two families of thickeners each have advantages and disadvantages when used in flexible gel pack applications.
+There are two main type of thickeners used in flexible gel packs; superabsorbent polymers and cellulose ethers like carboxymethyl cellulose.
+These two families of thickeners provide advantages and disadvantages when used in flexible gel pack applications.

 (SAPs) have a high affinity for water and are used to absorb large quantities of water to form a gel.
 Most superabsorbent polymers are composed of sodium polyacrylate and commercially available in granular form.
-The amount of water absorbed by a SAP is dependent on the ionic concentration of the aqueous solution and the cross link density of the polyacrylate polymer.
-SAPs are used in gel packs when a gel with a more "runny" consistency is required.
+The amount of water absorbed by an SAP is dependent on the ionic concentration of the aqueous solution and the cross link density of the polyacrylate polymer.
+SAPs are used in gel packs when a lower viscosity, more "runny" consistency is required.

 - Highly efficient (absorbs up to 300 times its weight in water)